 Peanut Butter Cake:

-- In a small bowl whisk together eggs, milk, and vanilla extract.
+- In a small bowl or large liquid measuring cup, whisk together eggs, milk, and vanilla extract.
 Add liquids to saucepan and stir until very well combined and smooth.
 Pour into prepared pan and bake 23-25 minutes, rotating pan once during baking.
 Cake is done when a toothpick inserted in middle comes clean.
-(For 9X13″ pan see recipe notes).
-As soon as cake comes out of oven, make chocolate frosting.2 eggs, ½ cup milk, 1 teaspoon vanilla extract
+(For 9X13" pan see recipe notes).
+During the last few minutes of baking, make the chocolate frosting.2 eggs, ½ cup milk, 1 teaspoon vanilla extract

 - In a medium saucepan add butter and cocoa powder.
 Stir together over medium heat until butter melts and mixture is very smooth.½ cup (1 stick) unsalted butter, 6 tablespoons unsweetened cocoa powder

 - Remove from heat and stir in sour cream and vanilla extract.
 Gradually stir in powdered sugar until frosting is smooth and no lumps remain.
 Immediately pour on warm cake and spread evenly.
-Sprinkle on chopped peanuts.
+Immediately sprinkle on optional chopped peanuts.
 Eat warm to experience cake heaven.6 tablespoons sour cream, 1 teaspoon vanilla extract, 3 ½ cups powdered sugar

 Notes